ShinniUwU/Tohru-Discord-Theme/README.md

 - A beautiful and clean design inspired by Tohru using ClearVision
 - Custom background and accent colors to match the Tohru theme
-- Customizable (if you download it DOESN'T WORK WITH VANCORD)
+- Customizable (DOESN'T WORK WITH VANCORD unless you copy and paste the code in QuickCSS)

 ## Installation for BetterDiscord